netinova/netinova/README.md

 ```
 <br>
 I am a Student learning the art of Code and enthusiastic about creating cool stuff that people may find usefull and intresting.
-Currently i can build Desktop apps (.net), Android apps (kotlin), Web apps (react/.net Core) and more.
+Currently i can build Desktop apps (.net), Web apps (react/.net Core) and more.
 I'm aiming to be a Full Stack Web Developer 🌐 and ML Engineer 🤖.

 <hr>